-Road Trips in the USA always was a thing to me.
-It probably started after reading Jack Kerouac’s iconic book On the Road and fell in love with films such as Almost Famous, Elizabethtown and Little Miss Sunshine.
+Road Trips in the USA have always been a thing to me.
+It probably started after reading Jack Kerouac’s iconic book On the Road and falling in love with films such as Almost Famous, Elizabethtown and Little Miss Sunshine.

-There is something magical and unique about get in a car, choose the perfect playlists and let the tarmac behind us.
+There is something magical and unique about getting in a car, choosing the perfect playlists and letting the tarmac behind us.
 California would be the obvious first option, but what about exploring some iconic American cities?
 If you love history, this is the perfect path for you!

 And how ow long would it take?
 3 days?
 A week?
 It’s up to you.
-It’s a long one, but google maps says we can make it in 23 hours.
+It’s a long one, but google maps say we can make it in 23 hours.

 I would prefer to take my time and enjoy the best of the drive through the States.
-So, take your time and enjoy my guide of best 10 cities to visit in your road trip from Florida to New York.
+So, take your time and enjoy my guide of the best 10 cities to visit on your road trip from Florida to New York.

 1-Miami | Florida